mrtingz/battleroyale/README.md

 - Reset Pointshop2 database due to corruption from hardware move.
 Set starting points to 2000 temporarily for compensation.
 - Removed ammo counter that was hidden behind minimap.
 - Water will now damage you if you are at least partially submerged.
+- Removed Pointshop2 until I can figure out why it keeps killing itself on server start.

 ---